 Arrest him immediately

 Hitler was examined – contusion on the left arm, damage to his eardrums and wooden splinters in his legs from the floorboards.
-(Although his trousers were torn to shreds, as seen in the photograph).
+(His trousers were torn to shreds, as seen in the photograph).
 Considering his proximity to the bomb his survival was miraculous.
 So superficial his injuries he was able to keep an appointment that afternoon with Italian leader, Benito Mussolini, meeting him in person at the local railway station and shaking Il Duce’s hand with his left.
 Hitler himself put his survival down to the hand of providence.
 Germany, the fates dictated, would win the war and Hitler’s life had been spared to ensure it.